Anirudh343134/CS_F222_Project/README.md

 ...
 ```

+Note: There shouldn't be any blank spaces after each line

 ### Output File ('output.txt')

 The output file will contain the assignments in a dictionary format for each solution: